cameraui/docs/admin/backup.md

 ## Creating a backup

 Choose **Download backup archive** to save a single archive of your camera.ui configuration, database, and user accounts.
-Keep it somewhere safe.
+Keep it somewhere safe.[^ignore]

 ## Restoring